jamesliucd/gittest/readme.txt

-Git is a version control sysrtem
+Git is a distributed version control sysrtem
 Git is free software